Tel: 020 8995 5995 | Email: homes@capitalproperties.co.uk

 Energy Performance Certificate

-Energy Performance Certificates have been added to the documentation landlords are required to provide to tenants.
+Landlords need to provide Energy Performance Certificates to their tenants.
 Costs begin at £96 incl VAT and certificates are valid for up to 10 years.

 A new certificate is not required on each let of a rental property.